chenyusg2023/Log4J-test/README.md

 ### 3.1 Logger

-Loggers is an object, which is called when you want to log a message.
+Logger is an object, which is called when you want to log a message.
 Logger has two main objects in it:

 * Name
 * Logging levels